SaleDrop

 The two numbers that actually matter

-Put together, they answer the only question that counts: is this price low against what the item has truly cost, or just low against a number the retailer chose?
+Together they answer the only question that counts: is this price low against what the item has truly cost, or just low against a number the retailer chose?

 What we can confirm, and what we cannot

-We are honest about the limits.
 When an item has only just appeared in our records, there is no history yet, and we say plainly that we cannot vouch for the saving.
 A price needs to have been watched for a while, or to have actually moved, before the history means anything.
 We would rather tell you a deal is unproven than dress it up.

 How to read a deal in ten seconds